How Russia’s COVID-19 Vaccine Success can Impact the Remote Working Culture

 31% of businesses pointed COVID-19 to be the trigger to adopting the remote work trend.
 However, Danny Trinh, the head of design at Zenly (a location-sharing app) said the main reason tech leaders are willing to continue it is cost-saving.

 Moreover, 77% of executives believe that the work-from-home trend will help businesses cut down a significant portion of their operational expenses (OpEx).
-Even if Russia’s coronavirus vaccine is a success, a majority of businesses are not likely to switch to the normal corporate working environment with higher operational costs.
+Even if Russia’s coronavirus vaccine is a success, businesses are not likely to switch to the usual corporate working environment.

-Sources have been extensively trying to scrutinize the facts around Russia’s COVID-19 vaccine and even if the vaccine has tremendous potential, it is too soon to represent it as a possible cure to this pandemic.
+Despite its enormous potential, it is too early to suggest that Russia’s COVID-19 vaccine is a cure to the pandemic.
+Research sources have been carrying out extensive analyses on the topic.
 Conversely, remote work culture and the ‘hiring remote team’ trend might have evolved as an urgent necessity for the business world initially, but the practice has started blossoming some great profit buds for organizations within a small time.